max-norin/pg_full_inherit/README.md

 After the command is triggered, the console will describe what was done with the child tables.
-For each added constraint and trigger, there will be a comment on what is happening and why, as well as the command that triggered it.
+For each added constraint and trigger, there will be the comment on what is happening and why, as well as the command that triggered it.

 Example of output in the console.